axonops/cassandra-probe-csharp/docs/CSHARP_DRIVER_LIMITATIONS.md

     }
 ```

-## Production-Ready Implementation
+## Our Approach: The Resilient Client

-For a complete, production-tested implementation of all these workarounds, see the **[Resilient Client Implementation](RESILIENT_CLIENT_IMPLEMENTATION.md)** included in this project.
-The implementation provides:
+Based on our experiences, we've developed a resilient client implementation that addresses the recovery issues we've encountered.
+See the **[Resilient Client Implementation](RESILIENT_CLIENT_IMPLEMENTATION.md)** for details.

-- Automatic host state monitoring with configurable intervals
+Our implementation adds:
-- Connection pool refresh to prevent stale connections
+- Periodic host state monitoring
-- Sophisticated retry policies with exponential backoff
+- Proactive connection health checks
-- Speculative execution for latency-sensitive queries
+- Configurable retry strategies
-- Comprehensive metrics and observability
+- Metrics to understand recovery behavior

-To see the resilient client in action and compare it with standard driver behavior:
+To see how our approach handles these scenarios:

 ```bash
 # Run the resilience demonstration